Frenvius/disneyland-mods/BepInEx/plugins/Smoothbrain-TargetPortal/README.md

 - Private: Only you can target this portal
 - Group: Only group members can target this portal
 - Admin: Only admins can target this portal
+- Guild: Only guild members can target this portal

 The group option requires the [Groups](https://valheim.thunderstore.io/package/Smoothbrain/Groups) mod to be installed.

+The guild option requires the [Guilds](https://valheim.thunderstore.io/package/Smoothbrain/Guilds) mod to be installed.

 The admin option requires you to be an admin.